Pros and cons for direct investors in Vietnam

 -- Weak education system.
 While Vietnam's workforce is often touted as being relatively well educated, many experts say the higher education system is failing to produce enough high-calibre graduates, and companies have reported hiring problems.

 -- Underdeveloped legal system.
 Lawyers and company representatives say Vietnam has a great set of laws on paper, but enforcement is patchy and the court system is said to offer little recourse in the event of a dispute.

 -- Policy environment.
 While the authorities pay lip service to solving the problems that mar the business environment, it seems to be one step forward, one step back.
 Things like the "price stabilisation" measure adopted by the finance ministry and the new automatic import licensing procedures may discourage investment.
 In retail a "economic needs test" policy gives local authorities the right to limit the expansion of companies, and experts say also may discourage foreign investment.

 Incoming search terms:

-- doing business in vietman pros and cons doing business in vietnam pros and cons Pros and cons in the Economic system in Vietnam cons of doing business in cambodia 2016 pros and cons of doing business vietnam pros and cons of having a business in vietnam pros and cons us business in vietnam report of pros and cons of doing business in cambodia vietnam economy cons vietnam pro and cons pros and cons of doing business in vietnamese culture pros and cons of doing business in vietnam pros and cons of doing business in pakistan Pros and cons of Distribution - business in Vietnam pros and cons of asean summit in vietnam 2016 prons and corns of wholesale distribution business policy vietnam pro and con about foreign investment in Cambodia downsides doing business in vietnam diong buainess in vietnam pros and cons what are the pro & cons of investing in the Vietnamese dong
+- doing business in vietman pros and cons doing business in vietnam pros and cons Pros and cons in the Economic system in Vietnam cons of doing business in cambodia 2016 pros and cons of doing business in vietnamese culture pros and cons of doing business vietnam pros and cons of having a business in vietnam pros and cons us business in vietnam report of pros and cons of doing business in cambodia vietnam economy cons vietnam pro and cons pros and cons of doing business in vietnam pros and cons of doing business in pakistan Pros and cons of Distribution - business in Vietnam pros and cons of asean summit in vietnam 2016 prons and corns of wholesale distribution business policy vietnam pro and con about foreign investment in Cambodia i2b vpbank com vn downsides doing business in vietnam diong buainess in vietnam pros and cons what are the pro & cons of investing in the Vietnamese dong